Skip to main content

 1 mentions Positive Neutral Negative

-Players find the grinding aspect of the game tedious, as it detracts from the exploration and immersion expected in a survival horror experience.
+Players find the grinding aspect of the game tedious, as it detracts from the exploration and environmental immersion that they expect from a survival horror experience.

-• “I like to look around at the environment, and I would expect that to be a core part of a survival horror game.
-However, as it stands now, the grinding feels far more tedious than I would want.”
+• “I like to look around at the environment, and would expect that to be a core part of a survival horror game, but as it stands now, grinding feels far more tedious than I would want.”

 Buy Alone in the Dark Prologue